-If you qualify for assistance, you will sign up for an account, then post a question privately.
+If you qualify for assistance, you can sign up for an account, then post a question privately.
 A volunteer attorney will anonymously answer the question through the website.
 You will receive an email alert when the question receives a response.
-You then may ask followup questions through the website.
+You can ask followup questions through the website.

-Search for legal clinics to find out more information including:
+Search for legal clinics, workshops and other events to find out more information including:

-Every clinic is different.
+Every event is different.
 You may be able to talk with a lawyer, learn about legal issues or get help with filling out forms.
-Some provide general legal help.
-Others help with certain legal problems like divorce, bankruptcy or housing.
-Most clinics are free.